sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 There are security properties beyond IND-CCA such as those studied in [CAS].
 There are many variants.
 MAL-X is hardest to achieve, but failure to achieve it hasn't lead to practical attacks at present.
-LEAK-B is in the middle, and failure to be LEAK-X has lead to reencapsulation attacks [PQXDH].
+LEAK-X is in the middle, and failure to be LEAK-X has lead to reencapsulation attacks [PQXDH].
 ML-KEM achieves LEAK-X, but not all MAL-X. The latter is discussed in the 'Security Properties' section below.